 General enrichment activities that are purposefully designed to expose students to a wide variety of disciplines, topics, occupations, and events not normally covered in the regular curriculum.

-Discoveries will be offered in all elementary and middle schools for students in grades 2-7.
+Discoveries will be offered in all elementary schools for students in grades 2-4.

 In each school, Discoveries topics will be determined by the instructors and facilitators.

 Class size is limited, students will be enrolled based on a first come/first serve basis.

 Investigative activities and artistic productions in which the learner assumes the role of firsthand inquirer for students in grades 4-7.